The $2 Powerball game has been enriched with more million dollar prizes, bigger starting jackpots and better odds of winning.

 When a player wins the Powerball jackpot, the winner may choose to receive the prize in annuity payments or may elect to take a lump-sum payment.
 A player has 60 days from the date they claim their prize to choose the "cash" option or the "annuity" option.
 If the player selects the "cash" option, the prize will be a single cash payment equal to the amount available to the lottery for the jackpot prize pool.
 The "cash" prize is estimated to be approximately one-half of the estimated jackpot, depending on current interest rates.
 If the player chooses an annuity, it will be paid in 30 payments over 29 years, and the annual payment will be increased by a rate as determined by lottery officials.
 If the cost to purchase the annuity is less than $250,000, the lottery may elect to pay the prize as "cash."

 Powerball, launched in April 1992, is one of the world's best-known lotto games.
 It offers big jackpots and the chance to win lots of other prizes, too.
-The largest Powerball jackpot to date was won on May 18, 2013.
-That $590.5 million jackpot was won by a single ticket purchased in Florida.
+The largest Powerball jackpot to date was won in May 2013.
+That $590 million jackpot was won with a ticket purchased in Florida.
 The largest Powerball jackpot won in Iowa so far was in June 2012.
 The Shipping 20, a group of coworkers from the Quaker Oats plant in Cedar Rapids, claimed that $241 million Powerball prize.

 * The advertised jackpot is based on prize payment as an annuity.
 The jackpot prize will be divided equally among multiple winners based on the amount available to the lottery for the jackpot prize pool.